Community Development – Andean Immersion in Peru

 Peruvians of the Andean Community speak Quechua

-Living with a local family will give you the opportunity to learn their language (they speak Quechua; Spanish is their second language and they do not speak any English), experience their lifestyle, and taste their cuisine – with recipes dating back to Inca times still on the menu.
+Living with a local family will give you the opportunity to learn their language (they speak Quechua; Spanish is their second language and they do not speak any English).
+Moreover, you will experience their lifestyle, and taste their cuisine.
+Some of their recipes date back to Inca times and are still on the menu nowadays.

 Accommodation at a Rural Village

-The accommodation and meals are basic due to the remote setting of this rural village, but you will be stunned by the beautiful landscapes.
-It´s important to be healthy and physically prepared to do manual labour for most of your volunteer time (your tasks will include preparing the earth, seeding and harvesting).
+For the Andean Immersion project, it´s crucial to be healthy!
+Since you do manual labour for most of your volunteer time, you need to be physically prepared.
+Your tasks will include preparing the earth, seeding and harvesting.
 So, if you are a hard worker and you are ready to do experience things that you never expected, this is the program for you.

 Start Dates & Arrival